dogevspenguin/NKDR/BDA Modified/Guide.md

 # Self Compile
 * Install Unity 2019.4.18f1
 * Download the entire github
-* Open the .sln in visual studio
+* Open the .sln in visual studio (Require the latest visual studio and .NET 8.0)
 * References will be missing, Screenshot them
 * Select everything in Reference except The ones with "System" in them
 * From your screenshot, Find all the .dll from: